GangsterFox/UntisRewrite/README.md

 # Test.ts
 * this is a test script written using async
-* it is a bit slower at giving an output as it does everything at the same time
+* its faster when run than the students.js